Gershwin Prize: 2008 Honoree: Stevie Wonder

+2009 Honoree: Sir Paul McCartney

-On November 18, 2009, the Library announced Sir Paul McCartney as the third recipient of the honor.
+On November 18, 2009, the library announced Sir Paul McCartney as the third recipient of the honor.

 The ceremony for McCartney was held June 2, 2010, in the East Room of the White House with President Obama and Mrs. Obama in attendance.
 Performers included McCartney as well as Stevie Wonder, Elvis Costello, Jonas Brothers, Herbie Hancock, Corinne Bailey Rae, Dave Grohl, Faith Hill, Emmylou Harris, Lang Lang and Jack White, with remarks by Jerry Seinfeld.

+2011 Honorees: Burt Bacharach & Hal David

-On September 27, 2011, the Library announced Burt Bacharach and Hal David as the fourth recipients of the honor.
-The presentation ceremony was May 9, 2012, during a White House tribute concert (recorded for later broadcast on PBS) with the President and Mrs. Obama in attendance.
+On September 27, 2011, the library announced Burt Bacharach and Hal David as the fourth recipients of the honor.

+The presentation ceremony was May 9, 2012, during a White House tribute concert (recorded for later broadcast on PBS) with the president and Mrs. Obama in attendance.
 Performers included Stevie Wonder, Diana Krall, Lyle Lovett, Sheléa, Rumer, Sheryl Crow, Mike Myers, Arturo Sandoval, and Michael Feinstein, who spoke of Ira Gershwin's admiration of the pair's songs.
 The singer most closely associated with the Bacharach-David songbook, Dionne Warwick, sang “This Guy’s in Love With You” which was not included in the PBS broadcast.

+2012 Honoree: Carole King

 On December 13, 2012, Carole King became the honoree of the fifth Gershwin Prize, the first time it was awarded to a woman composer.

-Tuesday, May 21, 2013, The Library hosted an invitation-only concert at Coolidge Auditorium in honor of King.
+On Tuesday, May 21, 2013, the library hosted an invitation-only concert at Coolidge Auditorium in honor of King.
 The all-star tribute included performances by Siedah Garrett, Colbie Caillat, Gian Marco, Shelby Lynne, Patti Austin, Arturo Sandoval and King's daughter, Louise Goffin.

 The following night at the White House, the First Family joined King and star performers including James Taylor, Gloria Estefan, Emeli Sandé, Trisha Yearwood, Jesse McCartney and Billy Joel.